And Historical Resources

 societies, zoos, nature centers, arboreta, and other cultural agencies.

-of ideas and methods among member organizations in Illinois who
+and methods among member organizations in Illinois who share goals relating

-share goals relating to preservation and interpretation of history,
+to preservation and interpretation of history, prehistory, natural and

-history and heritage of Illinois by providing professional services
+and heritage of Illinois by providing professional services to educational

-to educational institutions, local government bodies and nonprofit
+institutions, local government bodies and nonprofit agencies.
+It recognizes

-researches and documents the history of Illinois, makes available
+Heritage Association researches and documents the history of Illinois,

-the services of qualified personnel to assist with the needs of
+makes available the services of qualified personnel to assist with the

-agencies entrusted with the perpetuation of Illinois history, provides
+needs of agencies entrusted with the perpetuation of Illinois history,

 with other groups that have similar objectives.